 The Center for the Environment (plymouth.edu/center-for-the-environment) addresses environmental issues in northern New England through scientific research, education, and collaboration.
-We engage on- and off-campus partners to define, acquire, and provide science-based knowledge to assist in making informed decisions.
+We engage on- and off-campus partners using science-based knowledge to promote informed decisions.
 Our work with PSU faculty, non-profit organizations, and government agencies prepares Plymouth State University students for lives and careers that demand a thorough understanding of the natural, human, and built environment; contributes to the solution of environmental problems in our region; and fosters collaboration between Plymouth State University, communities, environmental agencies, and organizations.